Read in:

 Good MCP instructions make a cheap model find answers faster

 What this is: a measured A/B on two cheap models.
 I gave Claude Haiku and GPT-5.4-nano an MCP connection to the trip2g docs and asked each eight questions, once with a short instructions note in its context and once without.
 Same tools, same questions.
-The note made Haiku search 26% faster with 41% fewer whole-note dumps. nano, already frugal on its own, barely needed it.
+The instructions note made Haiku search 26% faster with 41% fewer whole-note dumps. nano, already frugal on its own, barely needed it.
 Read it if you run a knowledge base over MCP and wonder whether the instructions note earns its keep.

 The short answer: a good instructions note does not make a cheap model smarter.
 It corrects a wasteful default.
 The catch is that not every cheap model is wasteful.
-On Haiku the note was a clear win.
-On nano, which already reads carefully without being told, the note bought almost nothing and even cost tokens.
+On Haiku the instructions note was a clear win.
+On nano, which already reads carefully without being told, the instructions bought almost nothing and even cost tokens.
 Both stories are below, because the honest lesson is in the contrast.

 The payoff, measured